mwang87/DeepSAT/Documentation/docs/Usage.md

     7.29	123.4   563

-### Copy peak lists from Excel files for SMART Analysis
+### Copy peak lists from Excel files for DeepSAT Analysis
-If you save or prepare your peak lists with Excel files, the data are easily submitted to SMART 3.0 by copy and paste the table.
+If you save or prepare your peak lists with Excel files, the data are easily submitted to DeepSAT by copy and paste the table.

 ![image](https://user-images.githubusercontent.com/51690359/118434521-13e22400-b692-11eb-813e-7a8bc3303e54.png)